edwinm/bitstorm.org/weblogdata/weblog/2022-12/Machine-learning-for-frontend-developers.md

 {% image 'javascript.png', 'ChatGPT answers JavaScript question', 'ChatGPT gives good answer to JavaScript question', 800 %}

-For example, AI can also help you create a multilingual website and writing alternative texts for images.
+Other examples where AI can help is creating a multilingual website and writing alternative texts for images.

 Many AI services also offer APIs, allowing you to automate some things.

-I also tried to generate a website layout, but that worked again less good.
+I also tried to generate a website layout, but again, but that didn't really work well.
 This is the result of the "good website user interface" prompt.
 I don't think many people will find this a good website user interface.

 {% image 'good-website-user-interface.png', 'AI generated website interface', 'AI generated website interface that looks impressive but is hardly useful', 800 %}